BANKLASH

 The policy analysis dimension of the project aims to understand how post-crisis rules and politics have evolved since the Great Financial Crisis.
 We are interested in how different countries have chosen different regulatory paths since 2008, and the extent to which such regulation was driven by public opinion and political salience.

 This website will be regularly updated with insights from our published and unpublished work.
 It also provides links to other research in the field that deals with the politics of financial regulation.
+You can visit the CORDIS site for a brief summary of our findings.
 Thanks for visiting, and please check back regularly.